Your Guide to the Best Wedding Anniversary Gifts by Year

 So where did the tradition of exchanging wedding anniversary gifts every year start?
 While nobody can say for sure, it was believed to have started in medieval Germany.
 For example, it was tradition for a husband to give his wife a silver wreath for their 25th anniversary, and their 50th was gold.
 In addition, another theory was that what we now refer to as our “traditional” list of gifts started in Victorian Era England.
 This traditional gift list once only included gifts for the 1st, 5th, 10th, 15th, 20th, 25th, 50th, and 75th anniversaries.

 However, it was etiquette guru Emily Post who recognized a growing trend of celebrating additional anniversaries.
 In fact, she referred to it as a “symbolic anniversary gift for each of the first fifteen years of marriage and one for every five years after that,” according to one source.
-So, we can actually thank Post for the continue gift-giving!
+So, we can actually thank Post for the continued gift-giving!

 While the origins of the “traditional” list of anniversary gifts might be a bit fuzzy, we know that the “modern” list was created in 1937 by the American National Retail Jewelry Association.